andybotting/nectar-101/instances.md

 ### Choosing a Flavor

-A flavor is a profile for your new Instance, defining how much virtual CPU, RAM and disk your Instance will have.
+A flavor is a like a virtual hardware profile for your new Instance, defining how much virtual CPU, RAM and disk your Instance will have.

 If you're using a `project trial`, you'll have enough quota for 2 virtual CPUs.
 For this workshop, we won't need much, so choose the `m2.xsmall`.
 This will give you: